PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/AutoStory.md

 ## Gardevoir

 The Gardevoir should be level 100, with the moves in the following order:  Moonblast, Dazzling Gleam, Psychic, Mystical Fire.
 All PP should be maxed.
 Max Speed and Special Attack EVs.
 Max IVs except for Attack.
 Ability: Synchronize or Telepathy (we don't want Trace).
 Tera Fairy.
-Holding Choice Specs.
 Modest nature.

-Gardevoir @ Choice Specs <br>
+Gardevoir <br>
 Ability: Synchronize <br>
 Tera Type: Fairy<br>
 EVs: 252 SpA / 252 Spe<br>